dasch-swiss/dsp-api/sipi/README.md

 ## Usage

+### With Docker

-To start Sipi (with config for integration tests), run from inside this folder:
+To start Sipi using Docker (with config for integration tests), run from inside this folder:

 ```
 $ export DOCKERHOST=LOCAL_IP_ADDRESS